ibm-uglab/IGC-trial/README.md

 <li> On Mac, I see the warning message during install:
 "IBM IGC Trial can't be opened because it is from an un-identified developer"

 You would need to go to your Mac -> System Preferences -> Security & Privacy -> Open Anyway under Allow Apps downloaded From section.
-You can also refer to Mac help from: https://support.apple.com/kb/PH25088?locale=en_US
+You can also refer to Mac help on this topic [here](https://support.apple.com/kb/PH25088?locale=en_US)

 <li> The app was successfully installed on my laptop, but IGC console or guided tutorial is not launching.